David Heine

 First Impressions of Incheon Harbor

-David Heine describes the early morning sight of Incheon Harbor and the feelings he experienced that stayed with him during his time in Korea.
-As a young man, he remembers being very scared because he didn't know what to expect.
-He describes how they disembarked the ships and were then sent off to their units.
+David Heine vividly describes the early morning view of Incheon Harbor and the intense feelings it stirred in him during his time in Korea.
+As a young man, he recalls being terrified, unsure of what lay ahead.
+He recounts how they disembarked from the ships and were quickly sent off to join their units.

 Share YouTube: